-The “Almost sufficient” rating indicates that Norway’s climate policies and action in 2030 are not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
+The “Almost sufficient” rating indicates that Norway’s climate policies and action in 2030 are not yet consistent with limiting warming to 1.5°C but could be, with moderate improvements.
 If all countries were to follow Norway’s approach, warming could be held at—but not well below—2°C.

 Since 1990, GHG emissions in Norway have decreased only slightly reaching 49 MtCO2e in 2020 (excluding LULUCF).
 Under current policy projections, Norway will be far off its 2030 target, as GHG emissions are projected to reach 41 MtCO2e by 2030 or around 21% below 1990 levels.
 This illustrates the need for further policies and measures to reduce emissions.

 A key plank of Norway’s recently updated 2021 Climate Action Plan is the gradual raising of its carbon tax to reach NOK 2,000, or USD 220 per tonne of CO2 by 2030 (Government of Norway, 2021c).
 However, it is not shown how the measures outlined in the plan will enable the achievement of Norway’s climate targets, as there is no quantification of the impact of such policies.
 Such a quantification will be included in Norway’s upcoming fifth biennial report to the UNFCCC and eighth national communication, both due by the end of 2022.
 There is no review mechanism outlined that would calculate the impact of the Norway’s carbon tax price or prospective increases, something that is critical to ensure the price is at the level necessary to achieve the stated emissions reduction targets.

 A share of the country’s reduction requirements could rely on international climate action and purchase of emissions quotas under the European regulatory framework.
 Such investments and purchases abroad are grounded on the cost-efficiency argument, considering that reductions in other countries are, overall, cheaper than more aggressive national policies.